SURFscz/SRAMsync/README.md

 of the synchronization and the desired end goal.
 In order to guard against this situation, the status file is not created immediately.
 Instead a provisional status file is generated.
-It is up to the generated bash script to update the status file with the provisional one once all bash script reaches the end of its execution.
+It is up to the generated bash script to update the status file with the provisional one once the bash script reaches the end of its execution.

 If the status file is not replaced by the provisional one, SRAMsync will generate the same bash script again.
 Thus a replay of already executed commands cannot be avoided.
-It is thus replied upon that the `sara_usertools` is robust against these kinds of replays.
+It is thus relied upon that the `sara_usertools` is robust against these kinds of replays.

-The `CuaScriptGenerator` makes use of any additional `EventHandler` class.
+The `CuaScriptGenerator` makes use of any additional `EventHandler` class in `auxiliary_event_handler`.
 This could be for example the `EmailNotifications` class for mailing events.

 #### Configuration